VolkovLabs/volkovlabs.io/blog/2022-08-14-customize-grafana/index.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/xTQpV7B700w" title="How to Install Grafana for Data Analysts and Data Scientists" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once installed, Grafana delivers a broad spectrum of inbuilt visualization panels and data sources.
+Once installed, Grafana delivers a broad spectrum of built-in visualization panels and data sources.
 You most likely know that if the out-of-the-box features do not yet endure your use case, the friendly community has plenty of add-ons in the shape of plugins you can download from the Grafana Catalog.

 Starting from Grafana 8, access to Grafana Catalog was made a click away when the Plugins section was added under the Configuration menu.
 Following that path, you can find and install the extra functionality on top of the standard features in a blink of an eye.